kez97460/PR_BLE_Wearable/python_app/README.md

 venv\Scripts\activate
 ```

-To install all of the required packages to this environment, simply run:
+To install all of the required packages to this environment, simply run :

 ```
 pip install -r requirements.txt
 ```

-and all of the required `pip` packages, will be installed, and the app will be able to run.
+and all of the required `pip` packages will be installed, and the app will be able to run.

 ## How to use this app